 Frequently Asked Questions

 Find answers to common questions about gst late fee.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 The late fee for GSTR-1, GSTR-3B, and other returns is prescribed under the GST Act.
 It is typically a per-day penalty, subject to a maximum cap, which can vary based on your turnover and the type of return.